anarkrypto/delegated-PoW-API/README.md

 The first transaction is the user_transaction.
 The second one (worker_transaction) is responsible for the payment of the worker.

+PoW is currently done with nanolib as well as other block verification functions.
+Then PoW is resolved with the processor.
+The next release will include the option of using nano-node or Nano Worker Server, thus allowing you to calculate PoW with GPU.

+The next version will also allow the user to request PoW for multiple transactions at once.
+Reward block only needs to be 1, last in chain.

 ## Attention!!!
 This version is still mere Proof of Concept.
 Use for micro-transactions only.